snehanshu-raj/Finventory.AI/README.md

 ## 👨‍💻 Author

-**Built by SRJ** - Full-stack developer passionate about financial automation and AI-powered applications.
+**Built by Snehanshu and Claire** - Full-stack developer passionate about financial automation and AI-powered applications.

 ---